Description

 Hospital observation codes should be reported whether the observation service is separately payable or packaged.
 The Healthcare Common Procedure Coding System (HCPCS) observation codes must be used when billing on the UB-04 Claim Form.
 Hospital observation must be reported with the HCPCS codes G0378 (Hospital Observation Services, Per Hour) and G0379 (Direct Admission of Patient for Hospital Observation Services).
 Hospitals should not report the CPT codes for physician observation when reporting hospital observation services on the UB-04 Claim Form.

-HCPCS code G0378 must be billed with revenue code 0762 and the units equal the number of hours the individual is in an observation status.
-Providers will not be allowed to bill more than one line of 0762 on the UB-04 Claim Form.
+HCPCS code G0378 must be submitted with revenue code 0762 and the units must equal the number of hours the individual was in an observation status.
+Providers may not submit more than one line of 0762 on the UB-04 Claim Form.
 HCPCS code G0379 is used when an individual is referred directly to observation care after being seen by a practitioner in the community and without an associated Emergency Room (ER) visit, hospital outpatient clinic visit, or critical care service on the same DOS as the initiation of observation care.
-G0379 may be reported with only one unit and must be billed in conjunction with G0378.
+G0379 may be reported with only one unit and must be submitted in conjunction with G0378.

 If a patient has two distinct observation stays on the same or overlapping days, separate claims may be submitted for each stay.
 However, if documentation supports that an early discharge resulted in the second stay, the charges for the Observation Care may be combined onto one claim.